thenewtemple/thenewtemple/README.md

 -->

 <b>

-* Isaiah 28:9 Whom shall one teach knowledge?
-And whom shall one make to understand the message?
-Them that are weaned from the milk, them that are drawn from the breasts?
-28:10 For it is precept by precept, precept by precept, line by line, line by line; here a little, there a little.
-28:11 For with stammering lips and with a strange tongue shall it be spoken to this people; ([JPS] Jewish Publication Society OT)

 * Amos 3:7 For the Lord GOD will do nothing, but He revealeth His counsel unto His servants the prophets. ([JPS] Jewish Publication Society OT)